meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 #### Creating filter expressions with arrays

 Array expressions establish logical connectives by nesting arrays of strings.
-Array expressions can have a maximum depth of two—arrays with three or more levels of nesting will throw an error.
+They can have a maximum depth of two—array filter expressions with three or more levels of nesting will throw an error.

 Outer array elements are connected by an `AND` operator.
 The following expression returns `horror` movies directed by `Jordan Peele`: